 At such high prices, it’s no wonder that OCBC runs near-constant promotions to keep its premiums competitive.
 Usually you can get around 50% off single trip plans.

-The current OCBC travel insurance promotion is a tie-in with National Day, and gives you 53% off single trip plans until 17 Aug 2018.
+The current OCBC travel insurance promotion gives you 55% off single trip plans until 18 Feb 2019.

 You can keep track of the latest OCBC travel insurance promotions here.